quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part32_12.7.2_IBM_Quan.md

 ---

 #### Oracle + Diffuser = Grover's Search Algorithm
-Background context: The goal is to search through a database of \(N = 2^n\) elements using quantum computing.
+Background context: The goal is to search through a database of $N = 2^n$ elements using quantum computing.
 This involves initializing the system, applying an oracle, and then using a diffuser (amplifier) to increase the amplitude of the target state.

 :p What are the steps in Grover's Search Algorithm?
 ??x
 Grover's Search Algorithm involves the following steps:
-1. Initialize the \(n\)-qubit system into the ground state.
+1. Initialize the $n$-qubit system into the ground state.
 2. Apply Hadamard gates to create a superposition state.
 3. Use an oracle to mark the target state by flipping its phase.
 4. Apply a diffuser (amplifier) to increase the amplitude of the marked state.